SECURITY

 Wronly Deposited Validator Data/Invalid deposits

-Even though this problem is not really common, it happened on the LUKSO network recently and we want to mention what we have done to prevent this from happening.
-Before our Oracle is able to register a new validator it will check all variables in the deposit_data.json before the Vault is able to deposit a new validator to the LUKSO Validator Deposit contract.
+Even though this problem is not really common, it happened on the LUKSO network in the early days and we want to mention what we have done to prevent this from happening.
+Before our Oracle is able to register a new validator it will check all variables in the deposit_data.json

 Disclaimer

-We take every precaution to ensure the safety of our customers, but as you can see there is always a small chance that something can go wrong.
+We take every precaution to ensure the safety of our customers, but as you can see there is always a chance that something can go wrong.
 We will always do our best for our customers, but it is important that you read our full Terms of Service to understand your rights and responsibilities when using our platform Terms.